brunonicko/basicco/README.rst

 ^^^^^^^^^^^^^
 Runtime-checked version of the `typing.final <https://docs.python.org/3/library/typing.html#typing.final>`_ decorator.

-Can be used on methods, properties, classmethods, staticmethods, and classes that have `FinalizedMeta` as a metaclass.
+Can be used on methods, properties, classmethods, staticmethods, and classes that have `RuntimeFinalMeta` as a metaclass.
 It is also recognized by static type checkers and prevents subclassing and/or member overriding during runtime:

 .. code:: python

     >>> from six import with_metaclass
-    >>> from basicco.runtime_final import FinalizedMeta, final
+    >>> from basicco.runtime_final import RuntimeFinalMeta, final
     >>> @final
-    ... class Asset(with_metaclass(FinalizedMeta, object)):
+    ... class Asset(with_metaclass(RuntimeFinalMeta, object)):
     ...     pass
     ...
     >>> class SubAsset(Asset):